A Unified Analysis of Federated Learning with Arbitrary Client Participation: Experiments Experiments

 We ran experiments of training convolutional neural networks (CNNs) with FashionMNIST~\cite{FashionMNIST} and CIFAR-10~\cite{CIFAR10} datasets, each of which has images in $10$ different classes.
 We set the total number of clients to $N=250$.
 Similar to existing works~\cite{yang2021achieving,ding2020distributed,eichner2019semi}, we partition the data into clients so that each client has data of one majority class label, with $5\%$ of data of other (minority) labels, to simulate a setup with non-IID data distribution which is often encountered in FL scenarios.
 We assume that the clients' availability exhibits a periodic pattern inspired by~\cite{ding2020distributed,eichner2019semi}.
 Namely, in the first $100$ rounds, only clients with the first two majority labels are available; in the next $100$ rounds, only clients with the next two majority labels are available, and so on.
 In each round, $S=10$ clients participate in a regularized manner, out of all the currently available clients.
 To speed up initial rounds of training, similar to practical deep learning implementations, we start with standard FedAvg with a relatively large initial learning rate.
 The initial rates are $\gamma=0.1$ and $\gamma=0.05$ without amplification (i.e., $\eta=1$) for FashionMNIST and CIFAR-10, respectively, which were obtained using grid search in a separate scenario of always participation.
 After an initial training of $2,000$ rounds for FashionMNIST and $4,000$ rounds for CIFAR-10, we study the performance of different approaches with their own learning rates.
-We show the results of Algorithm~\ref{alg:main-alg} both with and without amplification.
-When using amplification, we set $\eta=10$ and $P=500$.
-We also compare to an algorithm that waits for all the clients, related to our discussion in Section~\ref{sec:discussions}, for two settings where each client computes its gradients either on a minibatch or on the entire dataset, which we refer to as ``wait-minibatch'' and ``wait-full'', respectively.
-The best learning rate of each approach was separately found on a grid that is $\{1, 0.1, 0.01, 0.001, 0.0001\}$ times the initial learning rate, with the periodic participation pattern described above.
 Additional setup details and results are given in Appendix~\ref{sec:appendixExperiment}.